-The mechanical mouse is what we use in the good old days and one of the most traditional mice in the history of computers.
+The mechanical mouse is what we use in the good old days and is one of the most traditional mice in the history of computers.
 It is otherwise known as a ball mouse because it uses a rubber ball to detect motion – That ball spins along as you move the mouse, and sensors will pick up on which direction you moved.

-The good: For collection… A mechanical mouse is kind of cool, but sadly, they have gone extinct and no longer manufactured.
+The good: For collection… A mechanical mouse is kind of cool, but sadly, they have gone extinct and are no longer manufactured.

 The bad: Mechanically driven, the wheels and sensors will wear out over time.

 This is the common Joe mouse that you see everywhere these days.
 But instead of using a rubber ball and mechanical sensors, an optical mouse uses an LED and detects movement by sensing changes in the reflected light.